igor-baiborodine/kiroule.com/content/article/add-favicon-to-hugo-based-website.md

 Commit and push changes to GitHub.
 Consequently, this update should trigger a new build and deploy in Netlify.
 Please wait until it completes and navigate to your website URL in the browser.
 Check if your custom favicon replaced the default favicon image.

+So, it looks like we accomplished our goal, but let's proceed with the next step.

 ### Add Favicon Using realfavicongenerator.net

 ![realfavicongenerator.net Favicon Check](/img/content/article/add-favicon-to-hugo-based-website/realfavicongenerator-main-view-favicon-check.png)